jbonaiuto/bodb/bodb/docs/web_api.rst

 Creating Applications
 -------------------------

 The true power of the API is the ability to create third party apps.
 The developers of BODB have created 2 example apps that are now linked to the new apps page on bodb.
 The two apps are described in detail below.
+The code can be viewed at http://www.github.com/uscbp/bodb_apps

 .. figure:: images/apps_page.png
     :align: center